The cell as a token: high-dimensional geometry in language models and cell embeddings

 \subsection{Task-independence and amortization of reasoning}

 Word embeddings derive their utility from their independence from downstream tasks.
-Training new language embeddings typically requires access to large amounts of computing resources, with contemporary models like DeepSeek-R1 optimizing as many as $10^{11}$ parameters over $10^{13}$ language tokens \cite{liu2024deepseek}.
-However, once trained, these models may be used as a preprocessing stage for downstream tasks, like sentiment classification or fake news detection.
-Single-cell technologies share this goal: if sequencing depth and quality are sufficient to capture all relevant information about a cell, then an experimenter is free to first measure all relevant variables, and later apply \textit{post hoc} analysis to identify genes associated with pathologies or treatment responses.
+Training frontier models typically requires access to large amounts of computing resources, with contemporary models like RoBERTa-large optimizing as many as $10^{9}$ parameters over $10^{12}$ language tokens \cite{liu2019roberta}.
+However, once trained, these models may be used as a preprocessing step for downstream tasks like sentiment classification.
+Single-cell technologies share a goal of identifying general representations that foreground relevant biological variables, while removing uninformative variation like batch or technical effects \cite{rosen2023universal}.
+Embeddings thus represent one motivation for the emerging foundation model paradigm in both language modelling and single-cell analysis, which argues that large-scale pretraining on diverse datasets leads to simpler starting representations for smaller-scale tasks.
 Task-independent embeddings thus serve to amortize computation.
-Suppose an embedding space has linear structure, and thus the ability to render reasoning tasks like word analogies as vector operations.
-In this case, reasoning already occurred in the process of constructing the embedding space in the first place---downstream analysis proceeds through linear operations like vector arithmetic only because elaborate nonlinear transformations learned to disentangle intertwined concepts.
-Embeddings thus represent one motivation for the emerging foundation model paradigm in both language modelling and single-cell analysis, which argues that large-scale pretraining on diverse datasets can lead to simpler starting representations for smaller-scale tasks.
-Conceptually, if an embedding space robustly captures standard biological processes like the cell cycle, then unusual effects of a new treatment or perturbation should be easier to identify.